leebri101/Chef-de-Party/README.md

 You can visit the live link via this URL or on the top the README file- [Chef-De-Party](https://leebri101.github.io/Chef-de-Party/)

 ## **Credits**
 ### **Honorable mentions**
 It was a nice refresher for me to comeback and re-learn JavaScript and to see how much I can make the quiz a lot better compared to the first one that I have created from the previous course that I attended, but however it was refreshing to see how much I can improve and learn, thinking beyond from last year from learning it from scratch to continuously think.
 "How can I make this better?
 What can I do to make it standout more?
 Or I think this would look better".
-From this I can see from myself that i have more qualities of being a good Web Developer, but i must credit the following people:
+From this I can see from myself that i have more qualities of being a good Web Developer (but there is  always room for improvement), but i must credit the following people:
  * John Lamontagne my coding mentor who is amazing at giving me advice, tips & tricks for always improving my projects, not only on a curricular base level, but in a real life perspective too, and to always make me think on the perspective of both teh user/owner, always giving a thorough analysis to ensure that I always achieve my highest potential as an upcoming developer

 * My older brother for always being available for being a personal guinea pig for my projects (and as a non-coding person) and (with many more to come) and giving me constant constructive critical feedback all the time.